What can you do as a free member?

 Bladesong Eren Keep

 At the end of the day, Bladesong isn’t trying to be for everyone.
 It’s slow, text-heavy, and asks you to read, think, plan, and pay attention.
 It doesn’t hold your hand, and it doesn’t rely on flashy presentations to entertain you.
-Most of its appeal comes from its systems, its writing, and its quiet, immersive world rather than visuals or action.
+Most of its appeal comes from its systems, writing, and quiet, immersive world rather than its visuals or action.

 If you enjoy narrative-driven RPGs, tabletop-inspired games, or crafting-heavy simulations where your choices feel meaningful, this is absolutely worth checking out.
 That said, it’s still Early Access.
 The story is railroady at times.
-Some systems are rough around the edges, and there’s plenty of room to expand both technicality of the gameplay and narrative depth.
+Some systems are rough around the edges, and there’s plenty of room to expand both the technicality of the gameplay and narrative depth.
 You can tell the developers have a clear vision, but what’s here is only the beginning.

 What Bladesong already offers is thoughtful, cohesive, and genuinely promising.
 There’s potential here for something really special, and even in its current state, it’s already compelling enough to draw you in.
 Chances are, it’ll surprise you the same way it surprised me.